Canadian field service technicians are collaborating on a complex engine overhaul.

 • Nova Scotia: $66,000

 • Company Size: Larger organizations sometimes have more competitive pay ranges to attract top talent.
-A multinational corporation might have a greater salary budget than a local small business.

 The Hidden Costs of Hiring In-House